yahoojp-marketing/ydn-api-documents/docs/en/api_reference/appendix/errorcodes.md

 -------------- | --------------------------- | ---------------------------
 220016 | Advance setting was made to the product or targeting that is not available.  | The advance setting is only available for the specified product.
 220018 | This Target settings is unavailable.  | The type of campaign is not available for the target settings.
+220141 | Can not set bidMultiplier. | The bid adjustment rate is not available for the targeting.

 ##### Service
 [BulkService](/docs/en/api_reference/services/BulkService.md)